 When the children finished eating their meal, Father Revo asked who else wanted to have more chicken, more fries, and more coke.

 He got everyone’s smile.
-As he distributed the excess food (he actually could not eat much of the kind of food he ordered, in deference to the doctor), he asked for the names of his guests.
+As he distributed the extra food (he actually could not eat much of the kind of food he ordered, in deference to his physician), he asked for the names of his guests.
 When Boy Deo told him what his name was, Father Revo followed up with “Where do you live?”

-“Sometimes in Tondo, sometimes in Novaliches,” Boy Deo replied.
+“Sometimes in Sta.
+Cruz, sometimes in Novaliches,” Boy Deo replied.